hmzbn/AlexandriaQH2025-SmartTraffic/technical_report.md

 - Python 3, NumPy, Jupyter
 - Qiskit

-*See the notebooks (solution.ipynb) for full details and executable code.*
+*See the notebooks (solution.ipynb and quantum_solution.ipynb) for full details and executable code.*